Sustainable city: New Urbanism

 The most clearly defined form of walkable urbanism is known as the Charter of New Urbanism.
 It is an approach for successfully reducing environmental impacts by altering the built environment to create and preserve smart cities that support sustainable transport.
 Residents in compact urban neighbourhoods drive fewer miles and have significantly lower environmental impacts across a range of measures, compared with those living in sprawling suburbs.
 The concept of circular flow land use management has also been introduced in Europe to promote sustainable land use patterns that strive for compact cities and a reduction of greenfield land taken by urban sprawl.

 Sustainable architecture, a recent movement of New Classical Architecture, promotes a sustainable approach towards construction that appreciates and develops smart growth, walkability, vernacular tradition, and classical design.
 This in contrast to modernist and globally uniform architecture and opposes solitary housing estates and suburban sprawl.
 Both trends started in the 1980s.

+In 2011, Isam Shahrour and colleagues including Oras Abbas, Amani Abdallah, and Yves Abou Rjeily launched a large-scale smart and sustainable city demonstrator at University of Lille.
+The project, described in the chapter "Lessons from a Large Scale Demonstrator of the Smart and Sustainable City," uses the university campus—home to about 25,000 people—as a testbed for urban technologies.